open-revolution/research/imed/proposals-summary.md

 **Summary:** “SELECTED INNOVATION PRIZES AND REWARD PROGRAMS.”
 KEI Research Note.
 Knowledge Ecology International, 2008. https://www.keionline.org/misc-docs/research_notes/kei_rn_2008_1.pdf.

 ## [GHIF - Global Health Investment Fund]

 * Start date: Launched in 2013.
 * Description: A $108 million social impact investment fund designed to provide financing to advance the development of drugs, vaccines, diagnostics and other interventions against diseases that disproportionately burden low- and middle-income countries.
 * Status: Operational.

+> This is a classic impact investment fund if i understand correctly [name=Rufus Pollock]

 ### Summary
 GHIF is an investment fund which finances high potential impact medical R&D opportunities.
 In practice this means medical innovations that target diseases of the developing world.
 Potential losses to investors are underwritten by the Gates Foundation and the Swedish International Development Cooperation Agency.